ThywillJoshua/KARD/README.md

 <br>
 <br>

-###What You Can expect in this Application:
+### What You Can expect in this Application:

-Entire UI built
+- Entire UI built using React JS
-Search function to find other games
+- Search function to find other games
-Ability to view details of each game including Ratings, Platform etc Organized data can be view using the Redux chrome extension
+- Ability to view details of each game including Ratings, Platform etc
+- Organized data can be view using the Redux chrome extension